gartner/zf2rapid/README.md

 ## Requirements

+ZF2rapid is based on [ZF\Console](https://github.com/zfcampus/zf-console) and
+some Zend Framework components like Zend\ServiceManager, Zend\ModuleManager or Zend\Code.
+It also requires PHP 5.5 and the PHP Extension `ext/intl`.

-Please see the [composer.json](composer.json) file for all requirements.
+Please see the [composer.json](composer.json) file for further requirement details.

 ## Documentation